kishykumar/YibbyRider/Yibby/Pods/Target Support Files/Pods-YibbyTests/Pods-YibbyTests-acknowledgements.markdown

 ## CardIO

-All header files are released under the MIT License:
+All files are released under the MIT License:

     The MIT License (MIT)

-    Copyright (c) 2013-2014 eBay Software Foundation
+    Copyright (c) 2013-2016 PayPal Holdings, Inc.

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal